bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 You can achieve this with the help of the |server_document| function.
-This function accepts the URL to a Bokeh server application and returns a script that embeds a new sessions from that server every time the script executes.
+This function accepts the URL to a Bokeh server application and returns a script that embeds a new session from that server every time the script executes.

 Here is an example of the |server_document| function in use: